kfhermes/MODIS_swath-regrid/README.md

 Regridding from swath to custom grid using normalised nearest_d2s.

 This code can be run as is on the JASMIN HPC system.
-Remember to update paths and SLURM settings before submissing jobs.
+Remember to update paths and SLURM settings before submitting jobs.

 ### References: